 The faculty members of the UNC Charlotte BSPH Program have an academic, professional, and ethical responsibility to protect members of the public and of the health care community from unsafe or unprofessional Public Health practices.
 This policy reflects that obligation.
-A student may be dismissed from the BSPH program under the following circumstances:
+A student may be dismissed from the BSPH program under one or more of the following circumstances:

-- Grade Point Average: has a GPA that falls below 2.5 and remains below 2.5 after one semester of academic probation within the BSPH Program. - Course Grades: receives two or more D or F grades in BSPH core courses.
+- Grade Point Average: has a cumulative or program GPA that falls below 2.5 and remains below 2.5 after one semester of academic probation within the BSPH Program. - Course Grades: receives two or more D or F grades in BSPH core courses.
 Students who earn a D or F in any BSPH core course (including the internship and capstone) are permitted one course repeat (i.e., students may pursue a course repeat on one occasion only).
 A student who repeats a course must submit a Grade Replacement Form (which will be explained at that time).
 If the student does not achieve a grade of C or better in a repeated course, s/he will be dismissed from the major. - Attendance: has persistent attendance issues.
-Students are expected to attend classes and be on time for internship responsibilities.
-Two unexcused absences for internship responsibilities will result in the lowering of the final course grade by one letter.
-Four unexcused absences will result in failure of the course.
-Three tardies for an internship assignment will equal one unexcused absence. - Professionalism: demonstrates behavior inconsistent with professionalism (i.e., be prepared, be responsible, and be courteous) essential to Public Health practice.
+Students are expected to attend all classes and be on time for any other course-related requirements (e.g., internship assignments, required presentations).
+Repeated unexcused absences and/or tardies in courses may result in the lowering of a course grade or in the failure of the course. - Professionalism: demonstrates behavior inconsistent with professionalism (i.e., be prepared, be responsible, and be courteous) essential to Public Health practice.
 This may include, but is not limited to: displaying problems for which the student does not respond to appropriate treatment or counseling within a reasonable period of time; engaging in public health practice for which the student has not been authorized; displaying conduct which violates the Code of Student Academic Integrity (see section on Academic Integrity on p.
-17), violating the Code of Ethics for the Health Educators (see APPENDIX B), or threatening the physical, emotional, mental, or environmental health or safety of others or the student himself or herself.
+20), violating the Code of Ethics for the Health Educators (see APPENDIX B), or threatening the physical, emotional, mental, or environmental health or safety of others or the student himself or herself.